 Vallée de Leyda

-The Leyda Valley is a wine-growing sub-region attached to the San Antonio Valley.
-Located between the city of San Antonio and Santiago, the capital of Chile, this protected designation of origin is one of the youngest wine-growing regions in the country.
+The Leyda Valley is a wine-growing subregion within the San Antonio Valley.
+Located between the city of San Antonio and Santiago, the capital of Chile, this Protected Designation of Origin is one of the country’s youngest wine-growing regions.

-Previously specializing in wheat and barley production, it was not until the 1990s that the (very) high potential of Leyda Valley has been discovered.
-It has developed very quickly and still has great potential.
+Previously specializing in wheat and barley production, it wasn’t until the 1990s that the (very) high potential of the Leyda Valley has been discovered.
+It has grown very quickly and still has great potential.

-The climate is cool and oceanic.
+The climate here is cool and oceanic.
 The region is swept by breezes from the Pacific Ocean and regularly experiences morning fog.
-Dotted with hills, the landscape provides good sunshine, and the wide temperature range between hot days and cool nights creates ideal conditions for vine growth.
-The soils are clay and silt on a granite base.
-The Leyda Valley has fairly dry soils, so a pipeline from the Maipo River carries water to provide sufficient irrigation for the vines.
+Dotted with hills, the landscape enjoys ample sunshine, and the significant temperature variation between warm days and cool nights provides ideal conditions for vine growth.
+The soils consist of clay and silt over a granite base.
+The Leyda Valley has fairly dry soils, so a pipeline from the Maipo River brings water to ensure adequate irrigation for the vines.

-The wines of the Leyda Valleyare generally single-varietal and are often described as structured and complex.
-The region's flagship grape variety is Sauvignon Blanc (45% of the vineyard area), supplemented mainly by Chardonnay and Pinot Noir.
+Wines from the Leyda Valleyare generally made from a single grape variety and are often described as full-bodied and complex.
+The region’s signature grape variety is Sauvignon Blanc (accounting for 45% of the vineyard area), complemented mainly by Chardonnay and Pinot Noir.

-More information on the website of Vallée de Leyda
+For more information, visit the website at Vallée de Leyda

 Buy the best wines from the Leyda Valley in a private sale!